-This week, the fun worksheets are on the pages that follow.
+The fun worksheets for this week are on the following pages.

 As students enter, again remind them to immediately begin walking and running laps.
 You or your aide needs to be ready with the straws or sticks to keep count.